A rapid low-background assay of $^{210}$Pb in archaeological lead

 The Quantulus~1220 allows $\alpha/\beta$ discrimination when properly configured.
 Due to quenching effects, particle--dependent signal shapes are modified by the chemical conditions of the sample.
 As a consequence, the correct pulse--shape analysis (PSA) parameter must be determined in order to achieve an efficient separation between $\alpha$ and $\beta$ events.

-The PSA parameter is an integer value, expressed in arbitrary units and ranging from 1 to 160, which is related to the signal rise time, decay time, and pulse width.
-Its optimal value depends strongly on the sample chemical conditions.
+Pulse Shape Analysis (PSA) is performed by integrating the tail of each scintillation pulse over a fixed time window to discriminate between short and long pulses.
+The resulting pulse-shape parameter is normalized to the pulse amplitude, ensuring amplitude-inde\-pendent discrimination.
+Events are then classified as $\alpha$- or $\beta$-like by applying a user-defined threshold in the pulse-amplitude versus pulse-shape plane, with events above (below) the threshold assigned to the long (short) pulse component \cite{manual2002wallac}.
+This threshold defines the PSA parameter, an integer value expressed in arbitrary units ranging from 1 to 255.
+Its optimal value depends stron\-gly on the sample chemical conditions.
 Lower PSA values favor the identification of $\alpha$ particles but lead to an increased misidentification of $\beta$ events as $\alpha$, whereas higher PSA values improve $\beta$ identification at the expense of increased $\alpha$ misclassification.